mehdi-khaksari/mehdi-khaksari/README.md

 - Currently exploring new technologies for scalable systems and container orchestration.

 💼 Projects:
-- Automation projects using various tools
+- Automation projects using DevOps tools
 - Designing and deploying Linux infrastructures for various companies